wellesley-cs230/wellesley-cs230.github.io/hw5.md

 To help you get started, here is a small description of one of the classes you should have in your application.

 The `Account` class should contain all the common characteristics and functionality of any type of bank account.
 These include:
-1. the -unique for each account- account number
+1. The unique account number
-2. the account balance
+2. The account balance
-3. `deposit()`: a method for depositing an amount to the account
+3. `deposit`: a method for depositing an amount to the account
-4. `withdraw()`: a method for withdrawing an amount from the account, and
+4. `withdraw`: a method for withdrawing an amount from the account, and
-5. `toString()`: a method to be used for printing the account.
+5. `toString`: a method to be used for printing the account.

 Notes:
-1. The `withdraw()` method behaves differently depending on the kind of the account.
+1. The `withdraw` method behaves differently depending on the kind of the account.
 Therefore, think carefully: can you provide the definition for this method in the `Account` class?
 If not, where should it be defined?
-2. The `toString()` method behaves almost the same in both types of accounts, but in the case of a *checking account* it should also include the minimum balance, while in the case of a *saving account* it should include the interest rate.
+2. The `toString` method behaves almost the same in both types of accounts, but in the case of a *checking account* it should also include the minimum balance, while in the case of a *saving account* it should include the interest rate.
 3. You can assume that the method to *accrue interest*, relevant only in Savings Accounts!, is called manually once a month; no need to keep track of dates.
 (Since the given interest rate is annual, make sure to calculate the monthly interest accordingly.)
 4. An account cannot be removed from the `Bank` once it has been added, and the maximum number of accounts that a `Bank` can hold cannot change.